tribesonecommunity/discord-bots/README.md

 - Pylance

 ## Type checking
-Until I learn how to commit this to the repo, if you use vscode add this to your settings.json: https://www.emmanuelgautier.com/blog/enable-vscode-python-type-checking
+If you use vscode add this to your settings.json (if anyone knows how to commit this to the project lmk!): https://www.emmanuelgautier.com/blog/enable-vscode-python-type-checking
 ```json
 {
   "python.analysis.typeCheckingMode": "basic"
 }
 ```

+This enforces type checks for the types declared

 ## Formatting
 Use python black: https://github.com/psf/black